DominikN/docs_new/docs/tutorials/other-tutorials/how-to-use-core2-ros-local-serial-offline.md

 ```
 roscore
 ```
-and in secound terminal we run depending on the model of our SBC.
+and in second terminal we run depending on the model of our SBC.

 On Asus Tinker Board:
 ```